inBeat/inbeat-website/content/top-influencers/tiktok/fitness/indonesia/_index.md

 ---
-title: Top 10 Fitness TikTok Influencers In Indonesia In 2023
+title: Top 10 Fitness TikTok Influencers In Indonesia In 2024
 description: >-
-  Find top fitness TikTok influencers in Indonesia in 2023.
+  Find top fitness TikTok influencers in Indonesia in 2024.
 Most popular hashtags: #fyp #fitness #foryoupage #food.
 platform: TikTok
 hits: 13
-text_top: Discover the best TikTok influencers on inBeat.
+text_top: Identify the most popular TikTok profiles on inBeat.
-text_bottom: inBeat has 13 TikTok influencers like this in Indonesia for you to pitch.
+text_bottom: Our platform holds 13 TikTok influencers like this in Indonesia for you to connect with.
 profiles:
   - username: "edsaestella"
     fullname: >-